Attorney J. Gabe Talton

 Mr. Talton earned his J.D from the Rutgers School of Law, where he was a Marshal Brennan Fellow.
 He earned his B.S. from North Carolina State University with a major in History and a minor in Spanish.

 "I consider weaving our Spanish-speaking Americans into the fabric of our society to be my life's work.
 While I minored in Spanish at school, I really learned to speak Spanish waiting tables in college, working with farm workers, and serving as a Miami Public Defender.
 I always wanted to travel to Latin America.
 But at some point, I realized that Latin America had traveled to me!
 I have worked with university-educated professionals who moved to the U.S. to retire with family, and Native Americans from southern Mexico with no formal education.
 Spanish has opened so many doors for me to see others' life experiences."

-He is a member of the North Carolina Advocates for Justice, North Carolina Commission on Racial and Ethnic Disparities in the Criminal Justice System, North Carolina Bar Association, and North Carolina State Bar.
+He was appointed to serve on the GoTriangle Transit Advisory Committee, is a member of the North Carolina Advocates for Justice, North Carolina Commission on Racial and Ethnic Disparities in the Criminal Justice System, North Carolina Bar Association, and North Carolina State Bar.

 Rutgers School of Law

 Camden, New Jersey

 2001 B.S. in History with a minor in Spanish

 - Board of Governors member, 2009–2010, 2012–2017, 2017–2020

 - Vice chair of the NCAJ Immigration Section, 2018

 - Communications chair, Auto Torts